DhareshP/dso-pipeline-terraform/README.md

-DevSecOps CI/CD Pipeline for Spring Boot on AWS EC2

-This repository hosts a robust DevSecOps CI/CD pipeline designed to automate the build, security scanning, and deployment of a Spring Boot application to Amazon EC2 instances using Terraform for infrastructure provisioning.
+DevSecOps CI/CD Pipeline for Spring Boot on AWS EC2 This repository implements a robust DevSecOps CI/CD pipeline to automate the build, security scanning, and deployment of a Spring Boot application to Amazon EC2 instances using Terraform for infrastructure provisioning.

 Table of Contents
-Introduction
+1. Introduction

-Architecture Overview
+2. Architecture Overview

-Features
+3. Features

-Prerequisites
+4. Prerequisites

-Project Structure
+5. Project Structure

-CI/CD Workflow (deploy.yml)
+6. CI/CD Workflow (.github/workflows/deploy.yml)

-Security Scanning (OWASP Dependency-Check)
+7. Security Scanning (OWASP Dependency-Check)

-Terraform Provisioning
+8. Terraform Provisioning

-Terraform Outputs (outputs.tf)
+8.1. main.tf

+8.2. variables.tf

+8.3. providers.tf

+8.4. dev.tfvars & prod.tfvars

+8.5. outputs.tf

-AWS IAM Configuration
+9. AWS IAM Configuration

-Spring Boot Application Environment Variables
+10. Spring Boot Application Environment Variables

-Getting Started
+11. Getting Started

-Automation Benefits
+12. Automation Benefits

-Introduction
+1. Introduction
 This project demonstrates a fully automated DevSecOps pipeline for a Spring Boot application.
 It leverages GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD) and Terraform for Infrastructure as Code (IaC) to provision and manage AWS resources.
-A key aspect of this pipeline is the integration of security scanning early in the development lifecycle using OWASP Dependency-Check.
+A key aspect of this pipeline is the integration of security scanning using OWASP Dependency-Check early in the development lifecycle.

-Architecture Overview
+2. Architecture Overview
 The pipeline automates the following steps:

 Code Push: Developers push code changes to the main branch.